Gyorche Petrov: Biography

-Gyorche Petrov was the representative of the Foreign Committee of the BMARC/IMARO in Sofia in 1897–1901.
-He did not approve of the ultimately outbreak of the Uprising on Ilinden, 2 August 1903, but he participated leading a squad.
-After the unsuccessful uprising Petrov continued his participation in IMARO.
+Gyorche Petrov was the representative of the Foreign Committee of the IMRO in Sofia in 1897–1901.
+In the article "The Macedonian Liberation Cause on Bulgarian Soil", published in 1902 in Sofia, Petrov revealed the differences in the revolutionary tactics of the IMRO and the SMAC and the reasons for their bad relations.
+He seriously criticized the provocative activities of the SMAC leaders Ivan Tsonchev and Stoyan Mihaylovski, who took the disastrous path of starting an unprepared uprising in Macedonia.
+Despite Petrov's warnings, in the fall of 1902, SMAC organized the Gorna Dzhumaya Uprising, which was a complete failure.
+Petrov did not approve of the untimely outbreak of the Uprising on Ilinden, August 2, 1903.
+However, he participated in it as the leader of a cheta (armed band), of which Aromanian revolutionary Ioryi Mucitano was part.
+After the unsuccessful uprising, Petrov continued his participation in the IMRO.

 The failure of the Uprising reignited the rivalries between the varying factions of the Macedonian revolutionary movement.
-The left-wing faction including Petrov, opposed Bulgarian nationalism but the Centralist's faction of the IMARO, drifted more and more towards it.
+The left-wing faction, including Petrov, opposed Bulgarian nationalism but the rightist's faction of the IMRO, drifted more and more towards it.
 Petrov was again included in the Emigrant representation in Sofia in 1905–1908.
-After the Young Turks Revolution of 1908, Petrov together with writer Anton Strashimirov edited the "Kulturno Edinstvo" magazine ("Cultural Unity"), published in Thessaloniki (Solun).
-In 1911 a new Central Committee of IMARO was formed and the Centralists faction gained full control over the Organization.
+After the Young Turks Revolution of 1908, Petrov together with writer Anton Strashimirov and Pere Toshev, edited the "Kulturno Edinstvo" ("Cultural Unity") magazine, published in Salonika (Solun) during 1908-1909.
+In 1911 a new Central Committee of IMARO was formed and the right faction gained full control over the Organization.